Yukti-K/7Park/README.md

-# Analysis and prediction of Zillow Observed Rental Index (ZORI)
+# Analysis and prediction of Zillow Rental Index (ZRI)

 **Objective** : The goal of this project is to initially predict the Zillow Observed Rent Index (ZORI) values using data modeling.